 The governor’s original budget, filed in January, would have increased Chapter 70 school aid to districts by $304 million under the SOA phase-in, with most of that money going to districts serving high numbers of low-income students and students of color.
 Instead, they will be receiving $107 million, which is the level needed to keep up with inflation and changes in enrollment, but not enough to improve services or address the costs of the coronavirus pandemic.

-Although the SOA funding falls short, school districts will be receiving about $400 million in new money from the federal government to address costs associated with the pandemic.
+Although the SOA funding falls short, school districts will be receiving about $200 million in new money from the federal government to address students' educational needs.

-Districts and local associations will have to analyze the total funding received from all sources to determine whether districts have enough to resume in-person learning when that is safe to do.
+Districts are also receiving another $170 million in federal money specifically restricted to COVID-19 relief spending.
+They and their local associations will have to analyze the total funding received from all sources to determine whether districts have enough to resume in-person learning when that is safe to do.
 Districts will have new expenses such as fixing or replacing their ventilation systems, providing personal protective equipment, reducing class sizes to enable physical distancing, and hiring more counselors, nurses and custodial staff.
 Schools and communities may also be saddled with high costs for surveillance testing and contact tracing.

 Page said that while public higher education did not receive sufficient resources to begin to undo the years of disinvestment, the commitment of the Legislature to at least level-fund our 29 campuses means that layoffs and furloughs should be reversed.